Fingertips/Peck/README.md

 If you want to learn more you're probably best of reading the code documentation.

+## Older Ruby versions

+We currently support Ruby version 2.2 and up.
+If you're running an older version of Ruby you can version lock your gems to an appropriate older version Peck to make sure it runs.

+* 0.6.0 dropped support for Ruby < 2.2 (e.g. 1.8.7 and 1.9)

 ## Copying

 Peck inherits a lot of ideas, concepts and even some implementation from both